Bor-Code/Web-Security-Header-Auditor/README.md

 Passive security review tool for auditing HTTP security headers, cookie flags, score posture, and remediation notes.

+First of all, here is the Netlify link for the project: https://web-security-header-auditor.netlify.app/

 This project started as a CLI-based auditor and now includes:

 - Python CLI